 - Integrated stopwatch on the entry Ticket - phone acts as the timing device

-- Automatically input by linking to a Garmin Connect or Strava account
+- Automatically input by linking to a Garmin Connect account

 Results are calculated and displayed in real time as they would be for a conventional event and all the standard Results Base functionality is available: